 Load cells are at the heart of how a weighing system works.
 A truck scale, for example, lives or dies by its load cells, so keeping them operational is an operator or manager’s first order of business.

-But all too frequently, load cells fail.
+But all too frequently, one can experience load cell malfunction.
 They undergo events that may reduce their functionality because they are easily the most vulnerable part of a weighing or scale system.
 Figuring out what went wrong is as important as figuring out how to fix it because if you know what happened, you can hopefully mitigate the chance that it’ll happen again in the future.

-There are a few common causes of malfunctions in load cells.
+There are a few common causes of load cell malfunction.

-One of the most common causes of load cell damage comes in overloading the capacity of the scale.
+One of the most common causes of load cell malfunction comes from damage suffered by overloading the capacity of the scale.

 Scales are rated based on what their load cells can bear.
 Going over that limit can result in severe deformation of the load cell itself, which could do anything from making it less accurate to rendering it inoperable altogether.